Apply settings for Android mobile devices

 Learn about the settings

-You can add work profiles to Android 5.0 Lollipop and later devices you manage.
-You manage the apps in the work profile space.
+Use work profiles to separate your organization’s apps from personal apps.
+You can offer and manage apps through your whitelist.
 Your users’ bring your own device (BYOD) personal space remains private and available only to them.
 For details, see What is a work profile?

 Apps and data sharing